How to Use Ahrefs Link Building: A Simple Guide

 Your link-building strategy should be built on a foundation of data, not assumptions.
 The Ahrefs Backlinks report is your starting point for competitive analysis.
 It shows you every link pointing to a competitor, revealing their link-building tactics and top-performing content.
 By analyzing where their best links come from, you can identify patterns and discover high-authority sites in your niche.
 This isn’t about copying their every move, but about understanding what kind of content earns links in your industry.
 Once you identify these opportunities, you can use an SEO automation tool to create and optimize the content needed to attract similar high-quality links.

-Set and Measure Link Building Goals
+How to Set and Track Your Link Building Goals

 Ahrefs allows you to track backlink growth over time, which is essential for setting realistic goals.
 Instead of a vague target like “get more links,” use competitor data to set specific, measurable objectives.
 For example, you might aim to acquire five new referring domains with a DR above 50 in the next quarter.
 You can also set goals around the types of links you want to build, such as focusing on editorial links from industry blogs.
 Regularly using a backlink checker helps you monitor your progress against these benchmarks and adjust your strategy as needed, ensuring your efforts are always aligned with your goals.